datamade/probablepeople/docs/index.rst

 probablepeople |release|
 ================

-probablepeople is a python library for parsing unstructured romanized name strings into name components, using advanced NLP methods.
+probablepeople is a python library for parsing unstructured romanized name or company strings into name components, using advanced NLP methods.

 .. toctree::
    :maxdepth: 2